 Eight: Garden Parties

 If you want to learn more about native plants, or just like looking at pretty stuff outdoors, you should check out the natural gardens at the Molly Hollar Wildscape, Blackland Prairie Park, SmartScape Garden, Ruthie Brock Reading Garden, or the UT Arlington Community Garden, (where you can plant and grow your own vegetables).
-Or maybe you dig on gardens that grow art instead of food, in which case we suggest a visit to the Meadowbrook Park Sculpture Garden, the public art trail at Richard Greene Linear Park, the Texas Star Trail or the children’s art sculptures at Bicentennial Park in Pantego.
+Or maybe you dig gardens that grow art instead of food, in which case we suggest a visit to the Meadowbrook Park Sculpture Garden, the public art trail at Richard Greene Linear Park, the Texas Star Trail or the children’s art sculptures at Bicentennial Park in Pantego.

 Nine: Horseback Riding